emmett-framework/emmett/docs/orm/relations.md

     is_deleted = Field.bool()
 ```

 As you can see the `where` value must be a `lambda` function accepting just one parameter: the model you're referring to.
-The condition can be any valid expression in the weppy query language.
+The condition can be any valid expression in the Emmett query language.

 > **Hint:** you can also specify `where` conditions on existing `scope` relations, to combine the queries.